Snowflake MCS/EHS community

 A large pig farm is located ten miles north of Snowflake.
 The stench of manure can sometimes be smelled 15 miles away, when directly downwind.

 The season for forest fires in the Southwest is during the months of May and June, before the monsoon.
 Forest fires can send smoke to the area from forests to the south and west.
-Most years, there are days when some EIs stay inside with closed windows to avoid the smoke from distant forest fires.
-However, it was only during the large 2002 Rodeo-Chediski fire (upwind and only 30 miles away) that some EIs moved away for a couple of weeks to escape the smoke.
+Most years, there are days when some people stay inside with closed windows to avoid the smoke from distant forest fires.
+However, it was only during the large 2002 Rodeo-Chediski fire (upwind and only 30 miles away) that several people moved away for a couple of weeks to escape the smoke.

 The Forest Service does prescribed burnings in the forests south of Snowflake every fall.
 Even though the forests are at least thirty miles away, the smoke can be bothersome when carried up by the wind.